mk4001/VWGC-CanBus/README.md

 **cansend can0 18EF70C9#00.40.00.00.00.00.00.00** (Example)

-The complete list of messages & commands:
+The complete list of messages & commands that I was able to collect:

 https://github.com/mk4001/VWGC-CanBus/blob/main/Table.md